brianmhlanga/wabeau/README.md

 # wabeau
-Model competition system where models register and compete form country level to continental level
+Model competition system where models register and compete form country level to continental level by Brian Mhlanga for Webdev Group